42juododranoel/doebus/README.md

 It is generally good if your code is unified and homogenous, but this doesn’t have to always be required.
 Some parts of system are used more often than others, and it’s OK to have less important parts to be less polished than the core parts.
 It’s also generally optional and not required to refactor X part of the system, which is similar to the Y part you are refactoring now, but in this case you have to let your teammates know about your refactoring, so that they would be able to do the same thing when they will work with X part.

+### In SOLID letters S and D are not mandatory

+We do not code to follow rules, we use rules to aid us in coding.
+Sometimes disobeying rules may be more advantageous than following them.
+In my career I have experienced many times that enforcing S and D in SOLID may be an overkill.
+If your class can do more than one thing, it doesn’t necessarily mean that it is low-quality, sometimes it is fine.
+It is even more fine with D: it’s totally OK to be dependent on the MySQL client class instead of Database client class.
+We don’t need to create abstractions simply for the sake of creating abstractions, it’s permissible to do some hardcoding if it helps us to avoid increasing structural complexity of the system.
+Very few and only experienced developers can create good abstractions without having simultaneously at least TWO things which they are hiding under said abstraction.

 ## Python

 ### Avoid using comments in your code

 I recommend avoiding comments in your code.
 I believe deeply that your code should be so simple, that the comments would become unnecessary.
 The problem is that no one trust comments.
 Whenever developer sees a comment, the first thing they always think about is whether this comment is outdated or not, because no one ever keeps them up to date, it’s the nature of things.
-I believe comments are acceptable when 1) you are explaining a calculated number, 2) you are explaining why you added noqa here, 3) your code is so complicated that you have to write the comment as final solution to make it at least somehow easier, 4) if your code generates some attributes and you want to make it easier to search project for them.
+I believe comments are acceptable when 1) you are explaining a calculated number, 2) you are explaining why you added a NOQA here, 3) your code is so complicated that you have to write the comment as final solution to make it at least somehow easier, 4) if your code generates some attributes and you want to make it easier to search project for them.
 Don’t forget that if you are writing a comment, never write it in a way that describes your code.
 The comment should always describe data or situation.
 Code is obvious, it’s not hard to understand that there is a for loop or something, it’s hard to understand why is it there and what’s inside of it.

 ```Python
 ❌